 Sixty-five hours in the dark

 Rescuers work in extreme conditions.
 Each shard of rock must be removed with length.
 Hundreds of mine workers and rescuers from all over Poland are involved in the action.
-The media is following every step.
-Poland is waiting for a message.
+Media They follow every step.
+Poland He's waiting for a message.

 After 30 hours, rescuers hear knocking – miners are alive!
 After another 35 hours, the rescue brigade reaches them.
-A story from hell that might not have gone well.
+History from hell that may not have gone well.

 After 65 hours – the light of hope

 Three miners come out of the ground stunned but alive.
-Poland roars from joy – it was the last great rescue action before the complete closure of Polish coal mines.
+Poland The noise of joy – that was the last great rescue action before the complete closure of Polish coal mines.

-The history of miners from Katowice is not only numbers – it is a reminder that millions of people worked under our feet to warm us.
+History The miners from Katowice are not only numbers – it is a reminder that millions of people worked under our feet to warm us.
 And sometimes there's a tragedy that changes everything.

 The history of three miners from Katowice in 2009 is a reminder not only of the danger of working underground, but of solidarity, courage and the value of human life.
 Today, when Poland closed mines, this story became a symbol – the end of the coal age, but also immortal proof that people can unite against danger.